This topic introduces Apigee Analytics.

 - Create one or more API products, which is a grouping of API proxies along with a service plan.
 See Managing API products.

 - Registering app developers with Apigee.
-See Managing app developers.
+See Registering app developers.

 - Registering apps and managing API keys for your developers.
 See Register apps and manage API keys.